opencog/cogserver/opencog/cogserver/proxy/README.md

+* SpaceFrames need to be handled in the StorageNodes!

 Design Notes
 ------------
-To make agents work, the cogserver needs to intercept sexpr commands, and do non-default things with them.
+To make proxy agents work, the cogserver needs to intercept sexpr commands, and do non-default things with them.
 There are several things that needs to happen.

-* Change the sexpr `Commands.cc` to provide virtual methods, and overload those methods...
+* Change the sexpr `Commands.cc` and provide a way of installing alternative handlers.
+(DONE)

 * Provide a client with some way of stating what policy should be used.